-Steps to take while using a public network or device:
+Steps to take for cybersecurity while using a public network or device:

 When you are dealing with sensitive client information or handling upcoming case data, it is a strict no-no to use any public network and device.
 You should only access the internet over your trusted private or office connection.
-You can pull in some IT expert to set encryption keys that alert you whenever your internet connection is compromised.
+An experienced IT personnel can easily set encryption keys that alert you whenever your internet connection is compromised.

 If absolutely necessary to use public devices, make sure to browse in the “incognito mode” and hide your keyboard while entering passwords.
 If you access public devices regularly, it is advisable to opt for multi-factor authentication.